Vintage Vinos

 Vintage Vinos is a compilation album by Keith Richards, released on 2 November 2010.
 The album features remastered solo and X-Pensive Winos tracks from Talk is Cheap, Live at the Hollywood Palladium, December 15, 1988, Main Offender, and "Hurricane", a special bonus song.
 Previously available only to fans who donated to Hurricane Katrina relief, the song was recorded during The Rolling Stones sessions for Forty Licks in 2002.
 Vintage Vinos peaked at No. 40 on the Billboard Top Independent Albums chart.
 It has sold 21,000 copies in the US as of August 2015.

-The release of the disc highlights the release of Richard's book Life.
+The release of the disc highlights the release of Richards' book Life.